Advanced-Effects/Advanced-Effects/README.md

 # Advanced Effects

+Are you a?

+- YouTuber that wants to create animations for his videos?
+- A Public Relations experts who wants to make an ad?
+- You want to do motion graphics?

+Up until now, the industry standard (and expensive) After Effects had no contestant.
+There are similar open source programs.
+- Like [Friction](), which has a really good UI but terrible Code.
+- Or [Glaxnimate](), which has beautiful code but terrible UI

-A good-looking open-source animation software inspired on Friction, Glaxnimate, and MuseScore!
+Here arrives Advanced Effects, what aims to be the After Effects killer.
+A good-looking open-source animation software that couldn't be possible without Friction, Glaxnimate, and MuseScore!

-- Clean and easy-to-grasp codebase
+- 🪥 Clean and easy-to-grasp codebase (or I try to)
-- Good looking
+- 🔮 Good looking

+## 🗺️ Roadmap

+- [x] 💻 A Minimal App that shows a window.
+- [x] 🧭 With a Complex Navigation System.
+- [ ] 🎨 That shows an OpenGL canvas with Skia2D.
+- [ ] 📁 That can open and save project files.
+- [ ] 🟦 Where you can drag objects around.
+- [ ] 🚄 And animate them.
+- [ ] 🎥 And render that to a video file.

-## Ethical warning
+## ⚠️ Ethical warning

 This piece of software wouldn't be available without the sustained hard work and research of the authors of Friction, Glaxnimate, and MuseScore.
 If you are honest, **you should not** **resell copies** of this software.
 More details on how GNU GPL v2 works: https://choosealicense.com/

 YOU came here looking for a free SVG animation alternative to propietary software.
 Do something good for the rest :)

-## Why this
+## ❓ Why this

 The idea of developing this was born out of frustration with Friction's codebase and Glaxnimate's poor UI.

-## How to run
+## 🏃 How to run

 I recommend using Qt Creator to run this software as it does most things for you.